dc dotCreds

 How are CDL Permit questions generated?

-dotCreds builds CDL Permit practice questions from public exam objectives and FMCSA exam and documentation references.
+dotCreds builds CDL Permit practice questions from FMCSA documentation and source-backed references, with official or primary sources preferred first.
 The questions are written for realistic study practice, not copied from exam dumps.

 How are explanations sourced?